Severn Estuary

 The Severn estuary at Beachley, Gloucestershire, showing the strong tidal currents.

 The Severn Estuary (Aber Hafren) is the estuary of the River Severn, flowing into the Bristol Channel between South West England (from North Somerset, Bristol and South Gloucestershire) and South Wales (from Cardiff, Newport to Monmouthshire).
-Its very high tidal range, approximately 50 ft, creates valuable intertidal habitats and has led to the area being at the centre of discussions in the UK regarding renewable tidal energy.
+Its very high tidal range, approximately 50 ft, creates valuable intertidal habitats and has led to the area being at the centre of discussions in the United Kingdom regarding renewable tidal energy.